Strategic Advisory Group

 As a language graduate from Queen’s, Kevin speaks Irish and Spanish and began his career working in the European Commission, both in Brussels and Belfast.

 To date he has completed a series of University collaborations and community action research projects with a host of partners that include The Executive Office, The Strategic Investment Board, the Department for Economy and Innovate UK.
 At the Innovate UK KTP awards 2020 he was nominated as a national finalist in the Future Innovator category.
+Andrew comes from the School of Natural and Built Environment at Queen’s.

 Professor Ruth Hunter, Professor of Public and Planetary Health, Centre for Public Health, Queen’s University Belfast.
 Ruth is particularly interested in research at the intersection of public health and planetary health, and in particular exploring the co-benefits of urban environment-based interventions.